Perspective

 Trauma-Informed

-Trauma-Informed.
-I also support clients with developing essential skills for managing the impact of life-changing experiences by considering the body’s 5 senses (i.e., sight, sound, smell, touch, and taste) as clues for identifying what they are needing, moment by moment.
 Re-experiencing, avoidance, and arousal are clues to unresolved trauma.
-As I facilitate body awareness and strategies for regulation, clients can become empowered in responding to and diminishing triggers.
+I support clients with developing essential skills for managing the impact of life-changing experiences by beginning with the body’s 5 senses (i.e., sight, sound, smell, touch, and taste).
+I guide them to recognize the body's clues for identifying what they are needing, moment by moment.